 The AIHW works with the states and territories to improve the quality and consistency of health expenditure reporting.
 In addition, the AIHW has been working with jurisdictions to better understand the drivers of variability between the expenditure statistics reported in jurisdictional reports compared with the ANHA statistics.
-The result of the first phase of this work were published in the Health expenditure Australia 2018–19 report (published in 2020) to examine issues of consistency and alignment between different health expenditure estimates, and presented in Table C2 of HEA 2018–19 and HEA 2019–20.
+The result of the first phase of this work were published in the Health expenditure Australia 2018–19 report (published in 2020) to examine issues of consistency and alignment between different health expenditure estimates, and presented in Table C2 in the report since HEA 2018–19.

 State and Territory Department of Health Annual reports:

 The Administrator of the National Health Funding Pool, supported by the National Health Funding Body (NHFB) publishes data on funding and payments through the National Health Funding Pool (NHFP) that was established under the National Health Reform Agreement (NHRA).
 These data form an important component of the spending outlined in this report, particularly with public hospital spending.
 However, not all public hospital spending outlined in this report is administered through the NHFP, so additional information sources are drawn on to capture the full scope of public hospital spending.
-From the perspective of the Australian Government, this includes spending such as by the Department of Veterans’ Affairs (DVA), the Highly Specialised Drugs program, the Department of Health’s own programs, including blood and organ programs, all of which operate outside of the NHFP.
+From the perspective of the Australian Government, this includes spending such as by the Department of Veterans’ Affairs (DVA), the PBS Section 100 programs, the DoHAC own programs, including blood and organ programs, all of which operate outside of the NHFP.
 From the perspective of the states and territories, their funding contributions through the NHFP do not match their figures provided through the GHE NMDS for a variety of reasons, including:

-The IHPA collects, validates and reports public hospital costing data under the National Hospital Cost Data Collection (NHCDC) to determine the National Efficient Price and National Efficient Cost for the purpose of Activity Based Funding (ABF) and Block Funding under the NHRA.
+The Independent Health and Aged Care Pricing Authority (IHACPA, previously named Independent Hospital Pricing Authority IHPA) collects, validates and reports public hospital costing data under the National Hospital Cost Data Collection (NHCDC) to determine the National Efficient Price and National Efficient Cost for the purpose of Activity Based Funding (ABF) and Block Funding under the NHRA.
 These data have different scopes and standards compared with the ANHA.
-The IHPA does not report public hospital spending in the aggregate level.
+The IHACPA does not report public hospital spending in the aggregate level.